About Parabola Center

 It's a myth that people don't care about policy details -- in our experience, the more people get involved, the better the policy.
 That’s where Parabola Center comes in.
 We provide the resources necessary to advocate for concrete, equitable, workable policies that put people ahead of corporate profits.

-About the Founders
+About the Directors

 Shanel Lindsay is an attorney, advocate and serial entrepreneur.
 In addition to serving as Parabola Center’s Entrepreneur Director, Shanel is Founder and CEO of Ardent Life Inc., a global cannabis hardware and CPG company.
 Shanel was an author of Question 4, the ballot initiative to legalize adult use cannabis in Massachusetts.
 Subsequently, she was appointed to the Massachusetts Cannabis Advisory Board, serving from 2017-2021.
 Shanel is also co-founder of the grassroots advocacy group Equitable Opportunities Now.